 WordPress is a self-publishing platform that began when blogging started to become popular.
 It is now one of the most popular CMS platforms on the internet, offering not only blogs, but also personalized websites for both personal and business use.
 It is well-known for being easy to use, even for novice web developers who are not professional web developers.

-A WordPress installation will give you access to hundreds of design theme templates
+A WordPress installation will give you access to hundreds of

-and thousands of plugins
+and thousands of

 to help you improve and grow your site as your business changes.